luisdza/lempel-ziv-markov/readme.md

 # LZMA Compression Visualiser

-This project is a ShinyLive application for visualizing the LZMA compression algorithm.
+This project is a ShinyLive application for visualising the LZMA compression algorithm.
 It allows users to input data, adjust compression parameters, and observe how the LZMA compression works in real-time.

 ## Features
 - Input data to compress
 - Adjust various compression parameters
-- Visualize compression ratio and time
+- Visualise compression ratio and time
 - Display detailed compression process information

 ## Installation